Tech Layoffs 2026: Global Tech Workforce Shrinks by Over 146,805 Jobs Since January

 Looking Ahead: The State of the Tech Workforce

 The tech industry continues to absorb the lingering effects of the COVID-19 pandemic, which has reshaped the sector and led to over a million job losses globally since 2021.
-The first four months of 2026 alone have seen 100,000 layoffs, and if current trends persist, the year could end with roughly 301,471 job cuts, surpassing 2025’s total of 340,493.
+The first half of 2026 alone has seen over 146,000 layoffs, and if current trends persist, the year could end with roughly 306,193 job cuts, surpassing 2025’s total of 245,000.
 This is indicative of how sharply the industry is adjusting to both structural changes and new operational priorities.

 Artificial intelligence has emerged as a key driver of this shift.
-By early May 2026, more than half of all global layoffs have been linked to AI-driven restructuring, reflecting a stark departure from previous mass layoff waves.
+By late June 2026, nearly 60% of all global layoffs have been linked to AI-driven restructuring, reflecting a stark departure from previous mass layoff waves.
 The impact is no longer limited to support or operational roles; engineering teams, senior leadership, and even entire product divisions are being reorganised around the expectation that AI can take on an increasing share of work.

 Yet the reality behind these figures is more nuanced.
 While companies present AI as a driver of efficiency, relatively few have fully operational AI systems capable of taking over significant workloads, and even fewer are using them at scale.
 Many layoffs appear to be pre-emptive cost-cutting measures to fund AI infrastructure rather than the direct result of automation.
 This suggests that some AI-related job losses may eventually be offset by rehiring, often in lower-wage regions, once implementation catches up with expectations.